-We are currently offering workshops for the teaching of creative writing in secondary schools, focused on short story writing.
-The workshops are suited to a range of abilities, from a basic understanding of narrative, to the capacity to experiment with language, form and structure.
-The overall aim is to make creative writing both enjoyable and rigorous, a process of using intuition and imagination and then thinking carefully about the creative choices.
+We are offering workshops for the teaching of creative writing in secondary schools.
+While the focus is on short story writing, many of the ideas covered can also be applied to writing poetry.
+The workshops will be helpful to students with a basic understanding of narrative and those wishing to experiment with language, form and structure.
+The overall aim is to make creative writing both an enjoyable and rigorous practice.